 We are recommitted to new unit development after curtailing expansion from 2009 to 2011.
 We believe that a substantial development opportunity remains for our concepts in the U.S. and internationally.
-We believe we have the corporate infrastructure to support annual new unit growth of up to 5% of our company-owned restaurants, although there is no guarantee that we would be able to achieve or support such annual new unit growth.
+We believe we have the corporate infrastructure to support annual new unit growth of up to 5% of our company-owned restaurants.
 We expect to open 30 company-owned and five joint venture units in 2012 and increase the pace thereafter.
 We expect that the mix of new units will be initially weighted approximately 75% to domestic opportunities, but will shift to a higher weight of international units as we continue to implement our international expansion plans.